ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 12/05/2023: I successfully defended my PhD thesis!
 I am grateful to my examiners Prof. Vitaly Shmatikov and Prof. Emil Lupu for their feedback.

-10/05/2023: I gave a talk about the limits of anonymisation and automating attacks against query-based systems at the Centre for Data Ethics and Innovation.
+10/05/2023: I gave a talk about my research at the Centre for Data Ethics and Innovation.

+26/04/2023: I gave a talk about my research at the Computer Science Brunel PhD Symposium.

 03/04/2023: Our paper "Deep perceptual hashing algorithms with hidden dual-purpose: when client-side scanning does facial recognition" has been accepted at the IEEE S&P 2023 conference!